isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 ======================
 There are a number of resources online as well as through ISB-CGC that demonstrate how to access BigQuery from R:

-- BigQuery can be accessed from R using one of two powerful R packages, please refer to the documentation provided with these packages for more information.
+- BigQuery can be accessed from R using one of two powerful R packages; please refer to the documentation provided with these packages for more information:

    - `bigrquery <https://bigrquery.r-dbi.org/>`_
    - `dplyr <https://cran.r-project.org/web/packages/dplyr/>`_

-- If you have a GCP, you can use also the R notebooks available through the AI plaform to access BigQuery tables using the bigrquery package.
-  Please refer to the `Google documentation <https://cloud.google.com/ai-platform/notebooks/docs/use-r-bigquery>`_ for more detail.
+- If you have a GCP, you can use R with BigQuery through the Google AI plaform.
+Please refer to the `Google documentation <https://cloud.google.com/ai-               platform/notebooks/docs/use-r-bigquery>`_ for more detail.

 - Explore our `Community Notebook Repository <../../HowTos.html>`_ for examples on how to access BigQuery from R.

 Using BigQuery from Python